 To address this problem, the Altman group explores the use of fluorinated peptidomimetics (FPMs) to improve the drug-like properties of peptides, and to deliver peptides into the CNS.
 Recent efforts have provided rationally designed orally bioavailable FPM-based analogs of opioid peptides that cross the blood-brain-barrier.
 To access these unique target molecules, the group has developed new synthetic methods and strategies, which should be broadly applicable for accessing FPMs to address many disease states.
 The target FPM molecules are typically subjected to several in vitro and in vivo assays to evaluate pharmacodynamic, antinociception, distribution, metabolism, and pharmacokinetic properties.
 Data from the study will used to develop computational models to predict opioid activity and drug-like properties, which will facilitate the design of new analogs.
 This overarching strategy should be amenable for modulating physicochemical and biophysical properties of a broad spectrum of neuropeptides, with the ultimate goal of converting small peptide-based probes into CNS-active clinical candidates.
-To support this project, the Altman group collaborates with KU's Biotechnology Innovation and Optimization Center.
+To support this project, the Altman group collaborates with the Van Rijn Group at Purdue University, and KU's Biotechnology Innovation and Optimization Center.

 Regulating the Kynurenine Pathway